-The report reviews the judicial development and application of standards for determining when congressional pressure or influence has been deemed to have tainted an agency proceeding.
+The report initially reviews the judicial development and application of standards for determining whether congressional pressure or influence will be deemed to have tainted an agency proceeding.
 It concludes that the courts, in balancing Congress's performance of its constitutional and statutory obligations to oversee the actions of agency officials against the rights of parties before agencies, have shown a decided predilection for protecting the congressional prerogatives.
-Where informal rule making or other forms of informal decision making are involved, the courts look to the nature and impact of the political pressure on the agency decision maker, and intervene only where that pressure has had the effect of forcing the consideration of factors Congress did not intend to make relevant.
-Where agency adjudication is involved, a stricter standard is applied, and the finding of an appearance of impropriety can be sufficient to taint the proceeding.
-Even here, however, the courts have required that the pressure or influence be directed at the ultimate decision maker before they will intervene.
+Thus where informal rulemaking or other forms of informal decisionmaking are involved, the courts will look to the nature and impact of the political pressure on the agency decision maker and will intervene only where that pressure has had the actual effect of forcing the consideration of factors Congress did not intend to make relevant.
+Where agency adjudication is involved a stricter standard is applied and the finding of an appearance of impropriety can be sufficient to taint the proceeding.
+But even here the courts have required that the pressure or influence be directed at the ultimate decision maker with respect to the merits of the proceeding and that it does not involve legitimate oversight and investigative functions, before they will intervene.